unihd-cag/odfi-rfg/doc/generator/User Guide.md

 ## Simple Example

-Let's Take this simple example, showing an extract of the info_rf registerfile:
+Let's have a look at this simple example, showing an extract of the info_rf registerfile:

     registerFile "extoll_rf" {